HobaiRiku/vuetify-v-data-table-electron-test/README.md

 > for report vuetify v-data-table bug in electron-vue

 When using v-slot:body to repleace \<tbody\>, no-data-text and loading-text would not show anymore!
-It is fine when on the normal browser.

 See `src/renderer/components/LandinPage.vue` and run `npm run dev`